 - Data hunger:

 New Retail makes stores omniscient.
-They collect phone numbers, purchase history, payment activities, financial transactions and addresses for their customers…, so they know everything about customers.
+They collect phone numbers, purchase history, payment activities, financial transactions, and addresses for their customers…, so they know everything about customers.

 Data is the most important element in redefining retail.
 With big data, multi-dimensional digital marketing can help increase the monetization rate of advertisements as well as the conversion rate of the online and offline merchants with the platforms.

-China’s biggest fast-food operation, Yum China is harvesting data from the more than 180 million Chinese who belong to KFC and Pizza Hut loyalty programs and use artificial intelligence to customize a menu for each diner based on preferences and local tastes.
+China’s biggest fast-food operation, Yum China is harvesting data from the more than 180 million Chinese who belong to KFC and Pizza Hut loyalty programs and uses artificial intelligence to customize a menu for each diner based on preferences and local tastes.

 The AI-powered menu has already boosted average per-order spending by 1 percent—the equivalent of about $840 million worth of fried chicken and pan pizzas each year.

-Customers use touch screen displays to order a meal at a KFC restaurant in Shanghai
+Customers use touchscreen displays to order a meal at a KFC restaurant in Shanghai

 You see a product, you scan it, you leave, and it arrives at your home.
 Or even more convenient, while watching a showcase of products, you can directly choose to have one on your plate or shopping cart.
+The success of live streaming in China is based on the concept of “See Now Buy Now”.
+The moment an influencer presents a product, you can immediately purchase it.
+In 2020, the live streaming market reached 613 million users in China.
+This is a direct answer to the need for people to maintain social interactions and find product recommendations online.

 This is a fundamental change for the current retail model, but it meets the immediate needs of Chinese consumers and would, therefore, lead to better customer satisfaction.

-- Traceble quality:
+- Traceable quality:

 Today, the youngest Chinese consumers are becoming more selective in the choice of their products, and are willing to pay more for quality.